Gameboyz/theme/README.md

 Need any help to setup and configure this theme?
 We got you covered with an extensive theme documentation on our website. http://themezee.com/docs/momentous-documentation/

-# Page Templates

-We have included a few, nice page templates for advanced content presentation.

-1. Fullwidth Template
-	- This template shows a static page without the blog sidebar.

-2. Magazine Frontpage Template
-	- coming soon with the next updates

 # Theme License